MicrosoftDocs/visualstudio-docs/docs/install/update-a-network-installation-of-visual-studio.md

 ## Use Administrator Updates to update the client machines

 If you're in an organization, the recommended best practice is to enroll your client machines into [Visual Studio administrator updates](enabling-administrator-updates.md).
 Visual Studio security releases typically become available on "patch Tuesdays", which is the second Tuesday of the month.
 The IT Administrator should develop a habit of maintaining and updating their layouts on a monthly basis, like on the second Wednesday morning of the month, and they [use Microsoft Endpoint Manager to deploy the Visual Studio security updates to the client machines across their organization](applying-administrator-updates.md).
-Administrator updates will trigger clients to go look at their update source for any new updates, and if the layout has been updated, then the update will be automatically applied to the client machine (presuming that Visual Studio is not in use).
+Administrator updates will trigger clients to go look at their [update source location](update-visual-studio.md?view=vs-2022&preserve-view=true#configure-source-location-of-updates-1) for any new updates, and if the layout has been updated, then the update will be automatically applied to the client machine (presuming that Visual Studio is not in use).

 ## Programatically update the client machines
-Administrators can programmatically update the client installations of Visual Studio by either issuing the commands to the client-side installer, by invoking a bootstrapper in the network layout, or by [applying administrator updates](applying-administrator-updates.md).
+Administrators can programmatically update the client installations of Visual Studio by either issuing the commands to the client-side installer or by invoking a bootstrapper in the network layout.

 ### Programatically update Visual Studio by using the Visual Studio Installer